jahangir842/LLMs-offline/ollama.md

 ### This page includes:
-1. Installation
+1. Installation of ollama
-2. Uninstallation
+2. Uninstallation of ollama
+3. Download and run a model
-3. Customize the Model:
+4. Customize the model

 # What is Ollama